-Racism at the US Postal Service
+Racial Inequality at the US Postal Service

 We hear constant complaints that the black unemployment rate is double that of whites at 15.1 percent (October 2012) versus 8 percent for whites.
 Never mind that by shear numbers far more whites are unemployed than blacks.

 As the New York Times says, "African-Americans in the public sector earn 25 percent more than other black workers, and the jobs have long been regarded as respectable, stable work for college graduates, allowing many to buy homes, send children to private colleges and achieve other markers of middle-class life that were otherwise closed to them."

-Instead of employing the white racism excuse, look at reality.
-Vast numbers of blacks never finish school, and in particular for black males many have criminal records, are in jail, or on probation.
+Instead of employing the usual white racism excuse, look at reality.
+Vast numbers of blacks never finish school.
+In particular for many black males have criminal records, are in jail, or on probation.
 Many have a poor work ethic with few usable jobs skills.
-They have been pushed out by Hispanics who simply displace them from the job market.
-The same people demanding open borders and amnesty couldn't care less that the ill-effects of this hits blacks the hardest.
+They never had access to jobs to build a work ethic.

 Ref.
 As Public Sector Sheds Jobs, Blacks Are Hit Hardest New York Times November 28, 2011